fabioc-aloha/LogoScraper/README.md

 - Removes leading/trailing dots and hyphens
 - Handles multiple domains in a single field, using only the first valid one

+**Minimum Acceptable Logo Size:** Logos must now be at least **28x28 pixels**.
+Images smaller than this will be rejected as too low quality.

 This ensures that only truly invalid domains are skipped, improving logo fetch rates and reducing errors.

+## Logo Size Requirements
+- The minimum source size for logos is controlled by the `MIN_SOURCE_SIZE` setting in `config.py`.
+- **At least one dimension (width or height) must be greater than or equal to `MIN_SOURCE_SIZE`.**
+- Images where both dimensions are below this threshold are rejected as too small.

+## Upscaling Behavior
+- There is no longer a maximum upscaling ratio.
+Any image meeting the minimum size requirement will be upscaled to the configured output size (`OUTPUT_SIZE`).
+- This allows for visual inspection of small favicons and other low-resolution images.

 ## Diagnostics & Logging
 - All logo fetch failures (especially from Clearbit) are logged with HTTP status codes and response content for easier troubleshooting.